Healthy Snack Ideas

 Photo: Stocksy/Natasa Mandic

-Even if you can eat avocados, it's never a bad thing to cut down once in a while.
-According to Michigan State University, the high demand for avocados year-round in the US has made farmers in Mexico up the sizes of their farms, causing deforestation issues and increasing greenhouse gas emissions.
-So, if you're looking for an avocado substitute for any of the above reasons—or your own, here are seven healthy alternatives that'll help you get your fix.
+That said, even if you can eat avocados, it's never a bad thing to cut down once in a while (especially for the sake of your wallet!).
+It's also worth noting that according to Michigan State University, the high demand for avocados year-round in the U.S. has made farmers in Mexico up the sizes of their farms, causing deforestation issues in some cases and leading to increased greenhouse gas emissions.

 1. Pesto

 If you love the texture of ooey gooey avocado, pesto is a solid replacement.
 "Similar to mashed avocados, pesto gives that rich, moist, and oily texture that's full of flavor," Carr says.
-Plus, since it's typically made with basil and pine nuts, you're getting plenty of vitamin A, iron, magnesium, protein, and healthy fat.
-Just be sure to make it with extra virgin olive oil instead canola to keep the inflammation at bay, she says.
+Plus, since it's typically made with basil and pine nuts, you're getting plenty of vitamin A, iron, magnesium, protein, and healthy fat (with a similar texture as regular ol' avocado).
+Carr also recommends using anti-inflammatory extra virgin olive oil whenever possible.

 How to use it: Carr recommends putting pesto, like this delicious spinach pesto recipe, on your gluten-free toast or in a quinoa pasta salad.